 Typical Fall Class Schedule—First-Year Part-time Student Taking Evening Classes

-While this class schedule is typical, the times that classes meet each day do vary slightly from year to year.
+This is only a typical class schedule, as the times that classes meet each day do vary slightly from year to year.

 “The Evening Division Program at Widener made going to law school a reality for me.
 Widener’s program enables those who work full-time or who have family responsibilities to achieve their dreams of becoming a lawyer.”